OfficeDev/Microsoft-Teams-Samples/samples/meetings-app-icon-badging/csharp/README.md

 ## App Icon Badging In Teams Meeting Notification

-This sample illustrates how to send app icon badging notification on tab icon in Teams meetings.
+Explore this sample app that demonstrates the implementation of app icon badging during Teams meetings notifications.
+It highlights features such as bots, in-meeting notifications, and resource-specific consent (RSC) permissions to enhance user interaction.

 ## Included Features
 * Bots